Our vision for Blakeshall Common and Kinver Edge

-There will also be plenty of woodland trails that don’t enter the grazed area at all – some that are permissive horse tracks and others that are just for walkers.
+There are also plenty of woodland trails that don’t enter the grazed area at all – some that are permissive horse tracks and others that are just for walkers.

 Will I be able to run my dog off a lead?

 Where there are other people, horses, dogs and livestock we would expect people to keep their dogs under close control, and by keeping dogs to the path this also minimises the disturbance to sensitive wildlife such as ground nesting birds.
-There are many areas on Blakeshall Common and Kinver Edge where dogs can run more freely and stretch their legs, for example on the open grassland areas.
+There are many areas on Blakeshall Common and Kinver Edge where dogs can run more freely, for example on the open grassland areas.

 What about the current wildlife that lives in the conifers?

-The majority of species that live in the conifer plantation will thrive in the heathland, and many will benefit from the creation of several kilometres of 'woodland edge' habitat that particularly supports animals such as owls – who nest in the trees but hunt over the open heath.
+The majority of species that live in the conifer plantation will thrive in the heathland, and many will benefit from the creation of several kilometres of 'woodland edge' habitat.
 We are however leaving in over half of the conifers to provide corridors for bats.
-Overall we will see an increase in biodiversity and the number of species that live here, and fellow conservation organisations such as RSPB, Wildlife Trusts, and Butterfly Conservation are supportive of these plans for wildlife.
+Overall, we will see an increase in biodiversity and the number of species that live here, and conservation organisations such as RSPB, Wildlife Trusts, and Butterfly Conservation support these plans.

 Why are you cutting down trees when we are experiencing climate change?